Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Architecture-based scaling improvement and massive parallelism

 \section{Architecture-based scaling improvement and massive parallelism}

 Beyond scaling improvements, a critical metric for optimization problems is achieving the lowest possible residual energy within a given amount of time.
 Here, we evaluate the relative performance of CPU, FPGA (see Supplementary Section~\ref{supp_sec:FPGA_verif} for the details of FPGA implementation), and sMTJ-based implementations of p-computers, highlighting architectural advantages.
 One key feature of the p-computer architecture we adopt here is the ability to probabilistically update all spins in the system in constant time.
 This differs from the sequential or partially parallel updates typically used in software implementations.
-In sparse networks, such as the nearest-neighbor 3D spin-glass instances considered in this work, p-computer architectures leverage physically parallel nodes to simultaneously update large independent sets \cite{aadit2022massively}.
-Fig.~\ref{fig:prefactor}(a) shows the number of Monte Carlo sweeps (MCS) per replica needed to reach a target residual energy threshold of $\rho_\mathrm{E0}^\mathrm{f}$ = $0.007$, an arbitrarily chosen optimization goal given a computational budget.
+In sparse problems, such as 3D spin-glasses, planted Ising benchmarks \cite{hamze2018near,hen2015probing} or circuit SAT problems with sparse connectivity \cite{aadit2022massively}, p-computer architectures leverage physically parallel nodes to simultaneously update large independent sets \cite{aadit2022massively}.
+Fig.~\ref{fig:prefactor}(a) shows the number of Monte Carlo sweeps (MCS: one MCS involves one update attempt per spin for all spins in the network) needed to reach a target residual energy threshold of $\rho_\mathrm{E0}^\mathrm{f}$ = $0.007$, an arbitrarily chosen optimization goal given a computational budget.
 Using the APT + ICM algorithm, we show the required number of MCS as a function of the lattice size $L$.
 Fig.~\ref{fig:prefactor}(b) compares the time required for one sweep per replica across three architectures: CPU, FPGA-based p-computers, and sMTJ-based p-computers.
 While sweep times increase with problem size on CPUs, they remain constant, $\mathcal{O}(1)$, for FPGA- and sMTJ-based p-computers, exploiting massive parallelism until resource limits are reached.
 For the problem considered, $n/2$ or $n/4$ spins (depending on whether logical or embedded instances are used) can be updated simultaneously, resulting in an $\mathcal{O}(n)$ performance improvement over CPUs.
 The current FPGA implementation yields up to 185 flips/ns approaching performance of the state-of-the-art GPUs and FPGA-based simulators \cite{BAITYJESI2014550, Bernaschi2024}, with further possible improvements using specialized ASICs and nanodevices.
+Note however, that the p-computers we propose here can support arbitrary sparse graph topologies beyond the regular and more easily parallelizable topologies shown in \cite{BAITYJESI2014550,Bernaschi2024}.
 Fig.~\ref{fig:prefactor}(c) combines results from (a) and (b), showing total runtime as the product of sweep count and average sweep time.
 The analysis confirms an $\mathcal{O}(n)$ scaling advantage for p-computers over CPUs.
 Furthermore, sMTJ-based devices could achieve an additional 1 to 3 orders of magnitude improvement in prefactors, assuming nanosecond fluctuations in a 1-million p-bit MRAM chip, which are feasible.

 The proposed architecture is also highly energy efficient, consuming 2 to 5 orders of magnitude less energy per flip compared to the state-of-the-art GPUs and TPUs used for probabilistic tasks.
 Our FPGA implementation consumes 9.168 W, which corresponds to \(5 \times 10^{-2}\) nJ/flip. sMTJ-based devices, with 1 million p-bits integrated on a single MRAM chip, reduce this further to \(2 \times 10^{-5}\) nJ/flip assuming 20 W power consumption \cite{sutton2020autonomous}.
 In comparison, a NVIDIA Tesla V100 GPU consumes 21.99 nJ/flip, and a Google TPU v3 requires 7.77 nJ/flip to solve probabilistic problems on simpler graphs \cite{yang2019high}.